Posts Categorized: Day of Week

 Screenprinting is an art form known for its bold graphics and versatility.
 It is an approachable art form, yet has many facets to explore and master.
 This foundational screenprinting class introduces all the basic skills to get someone new to the process up and running, creating art on both paper and fabric.

-A selections of projects will offer students the opportunity to produce prints from drawings, digital designs, and found or photographic imagery.
+A selection of projects will offer students the opportunity to produce prints from drawings, digital designs, and found or photographic imagery.
 Students will become familiar with the full process from selecting the right screen for the job, to dark room exposure, to mixing inks, to printing, to reclaiming the screens.
 With support from an experienced printer, students will practice printing and (equally important) troubleshooting.

 By the end of this class, students will know their way around the print shop and be authorized to continue printing independently at Spudnik Press through our Open Studio program.

-May 27 | Monotype Printing 101 (4 Hours)
+April 13 | Monotype Printing 101 (4 Hours)

 Monoprinting is an exciting form of printmaking that favors organic, gestural, textural, and ephemeral marks and imagery.
 This process is an incredibly immediate, intuitive, and playful way of exploring printmaking.
 It is well suited to people new to printmaking and artists who typically work with paint, mixed media, or drawing.